mlakomski/mlakomski/README.md

-  🔭 I’m currently working on Pixel game.
+  🔭 I’m currently working on Pixel game and learning Python.🌱
-  🌱 I’m currently learning Python.